 a) Is security needed?
 If the SecurityLevel parameter is zero or four, the procedure shall return with 12 a Status of UNSUPPORTED_SECURITY.

 b) Is security enabled?
 If secCompactFrameSecurityEnabled is set to FALSE, the procedure shall 14 return with a Status of UNSUPPORTED_SECURITY.

+c) Is security applicable?
+If the Compact frame is not eligible for security (as listed in Table 24), the procedure shall return with a Status of UNSUPPORTED_SECURITY.

-c) Obtain the source address.
+d) Obtain the source address.
 Source address shall be set to the macExtendedAddress.

 …

-g) Secure the Compact frame.
+h) Secure the Compact frame.
 The Private Payload field shall be set to the Message Content field, and Open Payload field shall be empty.
+If the algorithm specified by secCompactAeadAlgorithm is not supported, then the procedure shall return with a Status of UNSUPPORTED_ALGORITHM.
+If the size of secCompactFrameKey does not match the key length requirements of the algorithm specified by secCompactAeadAlgorithm, then the procedure shall return with a Status of KEY_LENGTH_MISMATCH.
 The procedure shall then use the Private Payload field, the Open Payload field, the source address, the frame counter, and the Key to produce the secured Compact frame, according to the transformation process described in 9.3.4.

 9.2.13 Incoming frame security procedure for the Compact frames [#337, #74, #75, #76, #79]